-An essay supporting the right for people of all gender identities to wear skirts/dresses
+An essay supporting the right for all gender and sexual identities to wear skirts/dresses

 |As I wrote the first draft of this essay in my journal last night, I sat at my desk while wearing an extremely dark grey (almost black) Lands’ End midi skirt and women’s boyshorts panties after shaving my legs during my shower.
 My genitals were relatively comfortably tucked, and I loved the improved airflow around my legs now that the pants'/shorts' restrictive fabric no longer existed there.
 When I got up this morning and prepared to commence applying for more jobs after breakfast, I donned an evening gown-length black silk skirt with knee-length slits over a pair of the same panties, a white button-down dress shirt, a brown leather belt, and a black sports jacket.
 Later on when I went to Walmart to buy some food this afternoon, I added my brown Ariat cowboy boots.
 I noticed some obvious second glances, but no one said anything.
 You might ask, Am I transgender or a cross-dresser?
 The short answer is that I'm probably not but that I also don't consider myself 100% binary male as I explore gender identity, gender expression, self-care, and the like.
 The details, though, are somewhat long; and I will do my best to make my story and logic coherent.